 There’s no denying that the female leads are the episode’s highlight and they do a commendable job.
 Sharvari hogs the limelight as Maya and despite her character coming across a tad more idealistic than expected, it’s most certainly a fine job.
-The other female is T J Bhanu’s Rasanna who, after undergoing a brutal rape in the first episode is further consumed by motivation to join the army and kick some serious butt.
+The other female is T J Bhanu’s Rasanna who, after being assaulted in the first episode is further consumed by motivation to join the army and kick some serious butt.
 She does that in the space of this episode itself as she berates a fellow male soldier mocking the girls and their feminine traits.

 The training sequences come across as a bit artificial at times, primarily because you never feel the intensity or effort the girls put in the training.
 For the first half, that’s fine since they’re supposed to be screwing it up but the next time around is not much different.
 Sure, they’ve worked incredibly hard but the energy feels a bit off and the resulting scene comes across as half-hearted at times.
 And while I know the comparison is a bit off, these sequences don’t hold a candle to the fabulous, rigorous training that someone like Hrithik undergoes for Lakshya.